sap-linuxlab/ansible.playbooks_for_sap/deploy_scenarios/sap_ecc_oracledb_sandbox/README.md

    - **SAP SWPM Product ID Prefix:** `NW_ABAP_OneHost`
    - AnyDB Database is installed together with SAP NetWeaver.
    - Includes Database Load using Installation Export files.

+## Limitations
+Single-host SAP Systems with Oracle Databases are not supported on SUSE.